dnhkng/GlaDOS/README.md

 4. Double click `start_windows.bat` to start GLaDOS!

 ## macOS Installation Process
 This is still experimental.
 Any issues can be addressed in the Discord server.
 If you create an issue related to this, you will be referred to the Discord server.
+Note: I was getting Segfaults!
+Please leave feedback!

 1. Downlod this repository, either: